“How do we make the act of asking nature’s advice a normal part of everyday inventing?”

 The DesignLens is intended to complement your biomimicry practice and education.
 You can browse the materials on our site, or download the Collateral Folder to print the diagrams or use them in presentations.

 To successfully integrate the DesignLens into your work, it is helpful to have some training in biomimicry methodology.
 We teach best practices in our biomimicry courses and certificate programs.
 Our Biomimicry Affiliate partners also offer coursework in biomimicry at the university level.

 We have developed and refined the DesignLens since 1998, when we began consulting with Fortune 500 companies and teaching educators and students, governments, and non-profits how biomimicry could transform their work.
 Like life itself, the way we think about biomimicry continues to evolve, and this version of the DesignLens reflects new discoveries in both science and application.

 We believe that sharing is the currency of a healthy ecosystem.
 Please distribute these resources to your colleagues.

 At Biomimicry 3.8, we use the term “designer” broadly to refer to anyone responsible for conceiving of, creating, and implementing ideas that affect human cultural, technological, social, scientific, or financial systems at any scale.
 Perhaps you didn’t realize you were designing, but you are when you create some new form that had not existed.

 If you’d like to learn more about how to use the Biomimicry DesignLens, consider taking one of our courses.
 To start, take our self-paced, online course, Introduction to Biomimicry or read the Biomimicry Resource Handbook: A Seed Bank of Best Practices (2013) by Dayna Baumeister.
-For more in-depth training, choose from among in-person workshops and eight-month or two-year credentialing courses, all of which provide hands-on opportunities to deepen your biomimicry practice and apply these tools to your area of expertise.
+For more in-depth training, choose from either an eight-month or a two-year credentialing courses, both of which provide hands-on opportunities to deepen your biomimicry practice and apply these tools to your area of expertise.